 The rest of this topic describes preparing the earlier Edge versions for testing.

 Below is information on the Edge browser settings required by TestComplete for automated web testing.
-Make sure you have configured Edge in this way on all the computers where you are going to record and run tests.
+Make sure you have configured Edge in this way on all the computers where you are going to run tests.

-|If you use multiple user accounts for testing purposes on your computer, make sure all account-specific browser options are set for each account.|
+If you use multiple user accounts for testing purposes on your computer, make sure all account-specific browser options are set for each account.

 TestComplete must be installed to a subfolder of the Program Files folder (typically C:\Program Files on 32-bit Windows or C:\Program Files (x86) on 64-bit Windows).